kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

     1. Get the _public_ IP of one of the nodes.
 These were output by Terraform.
 You can also find this by looking at the instances on the EC2 page of the AWS console.

-    1. Using the public IP and the nodePort value set on the service, form a URL to paste into your browser
+    1. Using the public IP and the nodePort value set on the service, form a URL to paste into your browser.
+The IP will be different to what is shown here.

         ```
         http://18.205.245.169:30080/